-PHILADELPHIA (Jan.
-17, 2014) — The recipients of the 2013 US Youth Soccer Recreation Coach of the Year award for Boys and Girls were announced tonight at the US Youth Soccer Awards Gala, held in conjunction with the 2014 US Youth Soccer Workshop at the NSCAA Convention in Philadelphia.
-The national US Youth Soccer Recreation Coaches of the Year award winners are Michael Ericksen of Hendersonville, N.C., (Boys) and Chris Twombley of Seattle, Wash., (Girls).
+BALTIMORE (Jan.
+15, 2016) — The recipients of the 2015 US Youth Soccer Recreation Coach of the Year award for Boys and Girls were announced tonight at the US Youth Soccer Awards Gala, held in conjunction with the 2016 US Youth Soccer Workshop at the NSCAA Convention in Baltimore.
+The national US Youth Soccer Recreation Coaches of the Year award winners are Angela L. Huber of Rochester, Wash., (Girls) and Patrick McCrory of Vilonia, Ark., (Boys).

 Recipients of the Recreation Coach of the Year awards are selected by the US Youth Soccer Board of Directors on the basis of sportsmanship, player development, personal coaching development and community involvement (citizenship).

 For bios on each of the regional award winners, click here.

 These coaches have committed to continued education and self-sacrifice to give back to the sport they love with the hope that they might enhance one of their players abilities and quality of life.
 US Youth Soccer is proud to highlight these Recreation Coaches of the Year for their time and efforts in contributing to America's youth through the great game of soccer.
 By promoting teamwork, discipline, fitness and fair play these coaches are making a difference.

 For more information about the US Youth Soccer Awards Gala and award winners, go to USYouthSoccer.org/workshop/galaawards.